Thomas Glenn, my 4th great grandpa on RootsMagic tree

-Thomas Glenn married Jane Bromfield on May 12, 1789 in Cumberland, PA at the Presbyterian church.
-Presbyterians trace their origin to Britain, mostly Scotland.
-Thomas and Nancy probably had 10-12 children and farmed in Island Creek, Jefferson County, Ohio, eastern Ohio, near the Ohio River.
+Thomas Glenn married Jane Bromfield on May 12, 1789 in Cumberland, Pennsylvania at the Presbyterian church.
+Thomas and Nancy probably had 10-12 children and farmed in Island Creek, Jefferson County, Ohio.
 Thomas fought in the War of 1812, a major in Andrews Regiment, Ohio Militia.
-He paid taxes in Island Creek, real and personal estate, with tax records from 1816 to 1838.
-There was a cholera epidemic in Ohio that began in 1830.
-Both Thomas and his daughter Elizabeth died of cholera.
-Thomas was 82, Elizabeth was 55.

 The 1850 US census mortality schedule database proving Thomas and Elizabeth’s deaths is little morbid but packed with family history information and at the bottom, a note of about the crops, land soil and cholera in the area.
 “The above township is well adapted to raising wheat crop, oats and indeed almost kind of product common to this country.
 The land is rolling but little broken rich and fertile soil mostly limestone.
 Wheat and apple crop … in 1849 of the farmers … our third crops better … the cholera carried off many of the citizens in 1849” Some of the note is unreadable.